World Club Champion Football: Development

 The game's development took two and a half years, while usually arcade games take about half that time.
 Overall, about 20 people were on the development team.
 The game's cabinet set-up was overall unprecedented with 8 players playing at the same time and 9 monitors.
 10 NAOMI arcade boards are connected to a PC which acts as a server.
 Also new was the flat panel card reader surface which was completely developed by the hardware department of Sega, along with the deck reading mechanisms later used in The Key of Avalon.
 It was decided that the flat panel would be more suited to WCCF, rather than the deck reader.
 The game used Serie A from Italy as a way to promote the game alongside the world cup in 2002.
 The game was planned to be expanded to Europe.

 Reception

 Since its debut in 2002, it has sold 850 million player cards, as of 2016, making it the best-selling arcade digital collectible card game.
 As of 2020, a billion cards have been sold.
+At its peak, the game made a 100 million yen a day.

-The game was released in 2005 in Europe, however expensive royalty fees for the likenesses of the football players was far more expensive in Europe than in Japan.
+The game was released in 2005 in Europe, but royalty fees for the likenesses of the football players were far more expensive in Europe than in Japan.
 This made the game far too expensive and risky for western arcade owners.